 Embrace a magical world of smiling mountains, winding rivers, and cheerful clouds found at the “Rainbow Valley” playground.
 The dream-like setting is a peek into the minds of artists Sam Borkson and Arturo Sandoval III, known collectively as FriendsWithYou.
 More than just a playground, Rainbow Valley represents a story of friendship and adventure: the journey begins when Peeko, a baby mountain, loses his family and embarks on a mission to find small mountains to befriend.
 Peeko soon meets Cloudy, his cumulus new pal, as they explore Rainbow Valley together.
 Take your family to meet the lovable Peeko and learn a sweet lesson in friendship.

 Jaume Plensa is quite the conversation starter, literally.
-As you stroll through the mall, be sure to visit the koi pond on the Lower Level to see a Plensa work up close.
+As you stroll through the mall, be sure to visit the Lower Level to see Plensa’s work up close.
 Born in Barcelona, the Spanish artist is known for his recognizable seated figures, shaped from letters and symbols.
 In “Florida’s Soul,” letters created from stainless steel form the “universal man.”
 Seated upon a rock, the man reflects upon the world around him and welcomes viewers to do the same.
 What better place to reflect on a week of Art Basel’s many creations than alongside a work centered on introspection?

 Louise Bourgeois led an illustrious career between 1930 to 2010.
 A trailblazer in her time, the French-American sculptor was the first woman artist to be given a retrospective at the Museum of Modern Art in New York.
 We’re lucky enough to be home to one of Bourgeois’s magnificent pieces: Bourgeois’s “Eye Benches” will undoubtedly pique your creativity and awareness.